 UPDATE: It has been announced that Mr Ji was murdered at Camp Crane, the national police headquarters in Manila.
 According to reports, he was strangled just yards away from chief of police dela Rosa’s office.
-Read update on this developing story here.
+Read an update on this developing story here.

 South Korean authorities have confirmed today (Wednesday, January 18) that a businessman who went missing in Angeles City last year was kidnapped and killed by rogue police officers.